 Imagine the situation: you’ve typed your query “Halloween hats” into the Google search box.
 It returns about 37 millions of results.
 How does it decide what sites to return, and in what order?
 Who is responsible for this decision?
 Google algorithms.

 It’s a gathering of rules that you should follow to take high positions in the SERP.
 These algorithms are constantly updated, and it’s always kind of a talk of the town in the SEO world.
-Here is algorithm change history gathered by Moz — the most comprehensive list I know.
+Here is an algorithm change history gathered by Moz — the most comprehensive list I know.
 Anyway, some of these updates turned the game upside down such as Panda and Hummingbird.
 These two are responsible for LSI.

 Google does understand you!